 will keep it in mind, thanks!

-― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Tuesday, 5 February 2019 01:16 (one week ago) Permalink
+― The Elvis of Nationalism and Amoral Patriotism (rushomancy), Tuesday, 5 February 2019 01:16 (two months ago) Permalink

 Glad you like Herbie Nichols, rushomancy!
 I recently rediscovered him too, after finding "House Party Startin'" on a decaying old mix cd-r I made back in 2002 or so, now tucked away on a shelf in the garage.
 His harmonies work in weird ways.
 The Lucas Gillian's Many Blessings album of Nichols covers is pretty great, isn't it?